Emigdio Lingad

-Emigdio Lingad (May 24, 1953 – July 1, 2021) was a Filipino economist and politician.
-He represented the Pampanga's 2nd district at the House of Representatives of the Philippines from 1987 to 1995.
+Emigdio "Emy" Layug Lingad (May 24, 1953 – July 1, 2021) was a Filipino economist and politician.
+He represented the Pampanga's 2nd district in the House of Representatives of the Philippines from 1987 to 1995.
 He also represented Pampanga at the Regular Batasang Pambansa from 1984 to 1986.

-Biography
+Early life and education

 Lingad was born to former congressman Jose B. Lingad and Estela A. Layug in Lubao, Pampanga on May 24, 1953.
 He studied at the University of San Francisco, California, over which he gained Bachelor of Arts majoring in economics and political science, as well as his Bachelor of Science in Commerce.
 He also underwent military training in the US.

+Early career

+Lingad entered government service as a senior revenue economist at the Bureau of Internal Revenue (BIR).

+Political career

-He entered government service as a senior revenue economist at the Bureau of Internal Revenue (BIR).
-He formerly served as a member of the Regular Batasang Pambansa and Undersecretary of Budget Management.
+Lingad formerly served as a member of the Regular Batasang Pambansa and Undersecretary of Budget Management.

-He served as house representative for Pampanga's 2nd district in 1987.
+Lingad served as house representative for Pampanga's 2nd district from 1987 to 1995.

+Death

+Lingad died on July 1, 2021 due to cancer.